severalnines/S9s_cookbooks/cookbooks/clustercontrol/README.md

 Details at [Severalnines](http://www.severalnines.com/clustercontrol) website.

-This cookbook is a replacement for deprecated [cmon](https://supermarket.chef.io/cookbooks/cmon) cookbook that we have built earlier.
+This cookbook is a replacement for the deprecated [cmon](https://supermarket.chef.io/cookbooks/cmon) cookbook that we have built earlier.
 It manages and configures ClusterControl and all of its components:

 - Install ClusterControl controller, cmonapi and UI via Severalnines package repository.
 - Install and configure MySQL, create CMON DB, grant cmon user and configure DB for ClusterControl UI.